 1. What is a Pre-Workout Supplement?

-2. Key Benefits of Pre-Workout
+2. Main Benefits of Pre-Workout

-A good pre-workout offers several benefits:
+A good pre-workout offers multiple benefits:

 -